How to dress in hot and humid weather.

 You can still look smart, but it’s not a three piece suite, of course.
 One example of such a combination can be seen here:

-Clothing I mention is available from manufacturers like Ministry of Supply (e.g. Apollo dress shirt) and Bluffworks (e.g. Original trousers).
+Clothing I mention is available from manufacturers like Ministry of Supply (e.g. Apollo dress shirt) and Bluffworks (e.g. Original trousers and Blazer).
 They’re not cheap but are worth every cent.
 There are others (like Mizzen+Main), but I tried these for myself after extensive research so I can vouch for them.

 Finally, my honest suggestion is to try and talk him out of dressing too formally.
 Many guys want to be heroes, but by the time they realise it was a bad idea, they’re completely wet, thirsty and lack energy and will to do anything, even smile for the camera.